Grid homology for singular links in lens space and a resolution cube

 In summary, for a singular link $L$ embedded in $L(p,q)$ and any grid diagram $g$ representing it, $HFK^-(L)=: HFK^-(g)$ and $\widehat{HFK}(L)=:\widehat{HFK}(g)$ are well-defined invariants for the isotopy class of $L$.

-\begin{rmk} In Section 5 of \cite{tripp2021gridhomologylensspace}, they showed invariance of grid homology for regular lens space links in great detail.
-Although we did not provide a detailed analysis on decompositions of domains, \text{Remark \ref{rmk on N(D)}} together with their investigation on higher polygons form a complete proof. \end{rmk}
+\begin{rmk} In \cite[Section 5]{tripp2021gridhomologylensspace}, they showed invariance of grid homology for regular lens space links in great detail.
+Although we did not provide a detailed analysis on decompositions of domains, \text{Remark \ref{rmk on N(D)}} together with their investigation on higher polygons forms a complete proof. \end{rmk}